 3. Bleeding after birth: 10 things you need to know; NCT

-4. What is Venous Thromboembolism?; Centers For Disease Control And Prevention
+4. About Venous Thromboembolism (Blood Clots); Centers For Disease Control And Prevention

 5. Blood Clot Info: Risks, Symptoms, And Prevention; National Blood Clot Alliance